doganparlak/doganparlak.github.io/_pages/education.md

 ---

 ## University of Zurich (UZH), Switzerland
 In order to improve my vision and deepen my skills in Data Science while taking advantage of being in the center of finance, I joined University of Zurich as a MSc student with Data Science major, Banking and Finance minor.
-In this step of my life, I realized that my passion in soccer had to be combined with data.
-Meeting Prof. Dr. Ulrik Brandes is the turning point on my career.
-I have joined his Social Networks Lab at ETH Zurich and started working on soccer analytics.
+In this step of my life, I realized that my passion in football had to be combined with data.
+Meeting Prof. Dr. Ulrik Brandes was the turning point on my career.
+I joined his Social Networks Lab at ETH Zurich and worked on football analytics.

 ### Notable Courses
 Soccer Analytics, Deep Learning, Network Analysis, Foundations of Data Science, Applied Business Modelling and Analytics, Quantitative Finance, Finance and Machine Learning, Introduction to Social Networks, Database Systems.